d0whc3r/docker-presentation/presentation/index.md

 **Instantiations of images**

-Like in POO; Images -> Class, Container -> Objects.
+Like in POO; Image -> Class, Container -> Object.
 Not persistent.

 Comunication tcp/ip